BallPanupan/wow-blog-post/README.md

 ## Features

 - member
-  - Sign In with only username
+  - Sign In with only username (authentication system)

 - Topic or new Post
   - Edit